KevinMarquette/kevinmarquette.github.io/_posts/2018-10-15-Powershell-arrays-Everything-you-wanted-to-know.md

 ### Pipeline

 Arrays and the PowerShell pipeline are meant for each other.
 This is one of the simplest ways to process over those values.
-When you pass an array to a pipeline, then each item inside the array is processed individually.
+When you pass an array to a pipeline, each item inside the array is processed individually.

 ``` posh
     PS> $data = 'Zero','One','Two','Three'